Kgroll/bug-free/README.md

 Quantifier originates from the latin quantas meaning how much/how often.
 In regex it indicates the number of characters or expressions required to match the required input.
 `*` Assesses the preceding tokens to match 0 or more of the criteria.
 `(?=.*?[A-Z])` in this snippet of code the `*` is letting us assess if any upper case letters have been entered.
-`{}` Matches the number of characters in the preceding tokens necessary to validates the input data.
+`{}` Matches the number of characters in the preceding tokens necessary to validate the input data.
-`{8,21}` In this snippet the quantifier is stating there must be a minimum of 8 characters and a maximum of 21 characters for the password to be validated.
+`{8,20}` In this snippet the quantifier is stating there must be a minimum of 8 characters and a maximum of 21 characters for the password to be validated.

 ### Character Classes
 Character classes refer to the set of characters which can occur in an input string in order for a match to succeed.